Skip to main content Skip to main navigation Skip to search

 Australia’s border measures

-Australia has strong border rules.
+Australia has strong border rules about what can be brought into the country.
 To stop bird flu from entering through imported birds or poultry products, we use:

 • x-rays